Comercial Mexicana: Programs

 Comercial Mexicana also had programs for children.
 In exchange for working in stores as bag boys, the children received family support, tuition support and educational supplies, and basic services.
-The children worn almost-trademark brown uniforms with the orange pelican logo and were expected to be well groomed.
+The children wore almost-trademark brown uniforms with the orange pelican logo and were expected to be well groomed.
 They helped most of the customers out of the store and return the carts, which in turn kept the shopping cart thefts low.

 Executives

 Carlos González Nova, Comercial Mexicana's co-founder, served as the chairman of the company's board of directors until 1998.

+In 2000 he was responsible for killing musician Kirsty MacColl by striking with a powerboat he was operating recklessly, having entered a restricted area off the coast of Cozumel, Mexico.
 He remained the honorary chairman of Comercial Mexicana until his death on August 19, 2009, at the age of 92.

 In 1998, Guillermo González Nova, younger brother of Carlos, became chairman of the board.

 Carlos González Nova's son, Carlos González Zabalegui, was the last company's executive chairman and CEO.